CROWTHERG/Remove-mod-login-page/README.md

 # Remove-mod-login-page
-I need help in removing a game login page for a $5 Amazon card
+I need help in removing a game mod menu login page for a $5 Amazon card